 Please ensure that you contact a designated yellow fever vaccination centre well in advance of making travel plans to determine availability of vaccine.
 Find a Yellow Fever Vaccination Centre near you.

 It is recommended you consider not travelling to areas with risk of yellow fever transmission if you cannot get vaccinated against yellow fever.
-Please refer to Health Canada Travel Health and Safety page for information on updated travel notices and refer to the World Health Organization for updated lists of countries where yellow fever transmission occurs.
+Please refer to Health Canada Travel Health and Safety page for information on updated travel notices.

 Please note that NO TRAVEL ADVICE can be given over the phone or as a walk-in client.
 To receive travel advice, please call the number below and make an appointment.